thenickdude/wacom-driver-fix/Readme.md

-# Wacom Bamboo, Graphire, Intuos 3, and Cintiq 1st gen macOS driver fix
+# Wacom Bamboo, Graphire, Intuos 1, 2 & 3, and Cintiq 1st gen macOS driver fix

-Wacom's macOS drivers for Bamboo, Graphire, Intuos 3 and Cintiq 1st gen tablets have bugs in them that cause them to completely fail to start on macOS 10.15 Catalina (and likely other versions of macOS).
+Wacom's macOS drivers for Bamboo, Graphire, Intuos 1, 2 & 3 and Cintiq 1st gen tablets have bugs in them that cause them to completely fail to start on macOS 10.15 Catalina.
 This doesn't apply to the Windows driver, or to the drivers for their newer tablets.

 When you try to open the Wacom preference pane with a Bamboo tablet, you'll get an error message saying "Waiting for synchronization", then finally "There is a problem with your tablet driver.
 Please reboot your system.
 If the problem persists reinstall or update the driver".
 For an Intuos 3 or Cintiq 1st gen tablet, the preference pane will open, but clicking anything will cause it to crash with the message "There was an error in Wacom Tablet preferences."
-For Graphire tablets, the driver's installer couldn't even run on Catalina.
+For Graphire and Intuos 1 & 2 tablets, the driver's installer couldn't even run on Catalina.

 Thankfully I was able to track down the issues and I have patched the drivers to fix them!